-Islam’s Trilogy of three sacred texts is the Koran and two books about the life of Mohammed.
-When the Trilogy is sortedand analyzed, it becomes apparent that five principles are the foundation of Islam.
+Islam’s Trilogy of sacred texts is comprised of the Koran, the Hadith, examples from Mohammed’s life, and the Sira, his biography.
+When the Trilogy is sorted and analyzed, it becomes apparent that five principles are the foundation of Islam.

 - All of Islam is based upon the Trilogy—the Koran, the Sira (Mohammed’s biography) and the Hadith (his Traditions).